-(1) Coordinate with NAVMED regions on EDIS Program resourcing issues to fulfill established policies, procedures, and guidance.

-(2) Establish reporting and monitoring standards to ensure each EDIS location is compliant with references (a) and (b), and this instruction.
+- (1) Coordinate with NAVMED regions on EDIS Program resourcing issues to fulfill established policies, procedures, and guidance. - (2) Establish reporting and monitoring standards to ensure each EDIS location is compliant with references (a) and (b), and this instruction.
 Outline performance benchmarks, targets, and corrective actions for identified issue areas.
-Coordinate with Medical Inspector General (MED IG) to ensure site monitoring is completed as part of existing and ongoing MED IG inspection visits, at least once every 3 years pursuant to reference (a) and MED IG guidance.
+BUMED EDIS Program Manager will ensure site monitoring is completed at least once every 3 years per reference (a) and MED IG guidance.
 Collaborate with regional commanders to support on-site risk evaluation and mitigation to address any critical program gaps or issues.

-(3) Coordinate with DoD activities, Office of the Secretary of the Navy, and program partners to outline educational and training requirements for EDIS staff.
-Outline a comprehensive system of personnel development (CSPD) pursuant to reference (a) and enclosure (1); and provide guidance on EDIS training needs and efforts to Navy Medicine regions for implementation.

-(4) Collaborate with BUMED partner codes to ensure appropriate management and oversight of program resourcing as necessary, to include manpower accountability through Manpower (BUMED-M1), financial management through Financial Management (BUMED-M8), and contract oversight as established by the Executive Director.
+- (3) Coordinate with DoD activities, Office of the Secretary of the Navy, and program partners to outline educational and training requirements for EDIS staff.
+Outline a comprehensive system of personnel development (CSPD) pursuant to reference (a) and enclosure (1); and provide guidance on EDIS training needs and efforts to Navy Medicine regions for implementation. - (4) Collaborate with BUMED partner codes to ensure appropriate management and oversight of program resourcing as necessary, to include manpower accountability through Manpower (BUMED-M1), financial management through Financial Management (BUMED-M8), and contract oversight as established by the Executive Director.
 Maintain ongoing liaison with EDIS stakeholders, program partners, and NAVMED regions to ensure effective collaboration and coordination on program areas as necessary.
-Report to BUMED leadership regarding EDIS compliance and activities as required.

-(5) Collaborate with regional commanders to outline, prepare, and submit to the DoD Coordinating Committee, no later than 30 September of each year, an annual report certifying EDIS is in compliance with DoD guidelines as conveyed in reference (a) and enclosure (1).

-(6) Ensure cooperation and coordination with other Department of the Navy (DON) offices, offices of the Surgeons General of the Army and Air Force, and the DoDEA with respect to the implementation of reference (a).

-(7) Participate in committees, forums, and working groups applicable to EDIS to ensure the interests of the Navy are represented.
-Participate in DoD-sponsored monitoring and technical assistance activities applicable to EDIS for both DON and the other Military Services with EDIS responsibilities.

-(8) Implement the CSPD pursuant to reference (a), enclosure (1), and BUMED EDIS program manager guidance.
+Report to BUMED leadership regarding EDIS compliance and activities as required. - (5) Collaborate with regional commanders to outline, prepare, and submit to the DoD Coordinating Committee, no later than 30 September of each year, an annual report certifying EDIS is in compliance with DoD guidelines as conveyed in reference (a) and enclosure (1). - (6) Ensure cooperation and coordination with other Department of the Navy (DON) offices, offices of the Surgeons General of the Army and Air Force, and the DoDEA with respect to the implementation of reference (a). - (7) Participate in committees, forums, and working groups applicable to EDIS to ensure the interests of the Navy are represented.
+Participate in DoD-sponsored monitoring and technical assistance activities applicable to EDIS for both DON and the other Military Services with EDIS responsibilities. - (8) Implement the CSPD pursuant to reference (a), enclosure (1), and BUMED EDIS program manager guidance.
 Identify training requirements; and fund and conduct training events or activities as established by program policies, procedures, guidance, and operational demands.